charbz/gophers/README.md

 Gophers is an awesome collections library for Go offering tons of functionality right out of the box.

-A collection is a generic interface for data structures containing multiple elements of the same type.

 Gophers offers the following collections:
 - Sequence
 - ComparableSequence
 - List
 - ComparableList
 - Set

-and a ton of utility functions for working with collections.

 ## Installation
 ```bash